hikeventures/hikeventures.github.io/_posts/2016-05-10-Thule-Sapling-Elite-Child-Carrier.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28434132705/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c2.staticflickr.com/8/7484/28434132705_ca31fc40b4_k.jpg" width="2048" height="1367" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+To keep your child happy when there is a lot of sun you can unfold the sunshade over your childs head.
+The sun shade is stored at the inner backside of the backpack and should be deployed when your child is already sitting in the seat of the backpack.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28355399161/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c2.staticflickr.com/9/8829/28355399161_7776849f56_k.jpg" width="2048" height="1362" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28355403121/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c2.staticflickr.com/9/8787/28355403121_958fe13169_k.jpg" width="2048" height="1362" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+The Sampling Elite also has a fully adjustable  back panel and hip belt so you can fully adjust it to your needs. and the load stabilizer straps allow on-the-go adjustments to the backpack's center of gravity.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28329242242/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c3.staticflickr.com/9/8659/28329242242_c9121ad269_k.jpg" width="1362" height="2048" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+On the lower backside of the backpack there is also a bag with a zipper where I stored items which I could  need during the trip like diapers, jackets, baby clothes, backpack rain cover or snacks.
+Moreover, there are also 2 zippered hipbelt pockets where you can store for example snacks, keys or your phone.
+If you plan to go on a longer trip then you can also store a water hydration bag in the backpack.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28151193330/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c3.staticflickr.com/8/7794/28151193330_9ba1f760b7_k.jpg" width="2048" height="1362" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>